shikhakujur/Mobile-Security-Testing-/Android/Understanding Manifest File Misconfigurations.md

 If the application can be debugged then it can be leverged by an attacker to gather plenty of information.

-_**Android applications that are not in the production state are expected to have this attribute set to true to assist the developers however before the actual release of the application this tag should be set to false.**_
+_**Android applications that are not in production state are expected to have this attribute set to true to assist the developers however before the actual release of the application this tag should be set to false.**_

 ```
 1	<application